novasm55/Note-Taker/readme.md

 ## Description

-Note Taker app frontend provided, I refactored the backend to add routers to enable CRUD for the creation and retreival of notes via express.js
+Note Taker app frontend provided, I refactored the backend to add routers to enable CRUD for the creation and retrieval of notes via express.js

 ### Screenshot